corda/samples-kotlin/Features/confidentialIdentity-whistleblower/README.md

 ### Interacting with the nodes:

-We will interact with this CorDapp via the nodes' [CRaSH](https://docs.corda.net/docs/corda-os/shell.html) shells.
+We will interact with this CorDapp via the nodes' interactive shells.

-First, go the the shell of BraveEmployee, and report BadCompany to the TradeBody by running:
+First, go the shell of BraveEmployee, and report BadCompany to the TradeBody by running:

     flow start BlowWhistleFlow badCompany: BadCompany, investigator: TradeBody